a-s-g93/neo4j-runway/docs/_pages/api/graph_data_modeler.md

     discovery : Union[str, Discovery], optional
-        Either a string containing the LLM generated discovery or a Discovery object that has been run.
+        Either a string containing the LLM generated discovery or a Discovery object that has been run. user_input : Union[Dict[str, str], UserInput], optional
-        If a Discovery object is provided then the remaining discovery attributes don't need to be provided. user_input : Union[Dict[str, str], UserInput], optional
         Either a dictionary with keys general_description
         and column names with descriptions or a UserInput object.
-    general_data_description : str, optional
-        A general data description provided by Pandas. numeric_data_description : str, optional
-        A numeric data description provided by Pandas. categorical_data_description : str, optional
-        A categorical data description provided by Pandas. feature_descriptions : Dict[str, str], optional
-        Feature (column) descriptions provided by Discovery.
-    columns_of_interest : List[str], optional
-        The columns that may be used in the data model.
-    model_iterations: int
+    model_iterations : int
-        The number of times a valid model has been returned.
+        The number of times a data model has been returned. model_history : List[DataModel]
-    model_history: List[DataModel]
-        A list of all valid models generated.
+        A list of all valid models generated. current_model : DataModel
+        The most recently generated or loaded data model.